BCAPATHSHALA/matrix-todo-cli/README.md

-# MATRIX TODO CLI (NPM PACKAGE)
+# MATRIX TODOS CLI (NPM PACKAGE)

-`matrix-todo-cli` is a command-line interface tool for managing your to-do list efficiently.
+`matrix-todos-cli` is a command-line interface tool for managing your to-do list efficiently.
 With this package, you can easily add, edit, delete, and view to-do items, as well as filter them based on various criteria.

 ## Features